History of Pittsburgh Riverhounds SC: Founding

 The club initially played their home games in Bethel Park, at Bethel Park High School's football stadium.
 John Kowalski was named the first head coach of the club and Justin Evans, a local Peters Township native, was the first player drafted to play for the Riverhounds.
 Dave Kasper, another Pittsburgh native, was named the first vice president and general manager by Heasley in 1998, a position that he held for the club's first two seasons before taking up executive positions with the New England Revolution and D.C.
 United.
 Heasley and Kasper initially worked out of a small office in Pittsburgh's South Side.
 In their inaugural season, the Riverhounds advanced to the conference semi-finals in the A-league playoffs after finishing the regular season with a 16–12 record.
 Following the season, the Riverhounds were named the A-League Organization of the Year.
 Two years later in 2001, the club achieved its greatest cup success by reaching the U.S. Open Cup quarterfinals after beating the Colorado Rapids of the Major League Soccer and then-A-league opponent El Paso Patriots in their first two games, but the Hounds were eliminated in the quarterfinals by their second MLS opponent of the tournament, the Chicago Fire, in a two-overtime, 3–2 defeat.
 In 2004, the club moved down to the USL's Second Division.
 The team also moved to Moon Township to play at Moon Area High School's football stadium for just one season.
-The 2004 season saw the club also earn its most notable league accomplishment, winning the USL Atlantic Division with a record of 17-2-1.
+The 2004 season saw the club also earn its most notable league accomplishment, winning the USL Atlantic Division with a record of 17–2–1.
 In December 2004, Heasley sold the team to Sports Facility LLC, owners of the Washington Wild Things baseball team of the Frontier League.
 The Riverhounds played both the 2005 and 2006 seasons at the Wild Things' minor league baseball stadium, Consol Energy Park, on the outskirts of Washington, Pennsylvania, about 30 mi south of Pittsburgh.
 The franchise continued to hold soccer academies and training for youths across the tri-state Area, but went on hiatus and did not play during the 2007 season due to a structural reorganization.
 During that hiatus, the Riverhounds were sold yet again to a new ownership group.
 This time, the club was purchased by Greentree Sports-Plex.
 At the time, Jason Kutney, then Riverhounds defender and future Riverhounds CEO and co-owner, was also CEO of the multi-sport facility.
 On October 29, 2007, the organization announced another venue change.
-Beginning with the 2008 season, Chartiers Valley High School's stadium, located just off the Kirwin Heights exit of Interstate 79 in Pittsburgh's South Hills, would be the new home of the Riverhounds.
+Beginning with the 2008 season, Chartiers Valley High School's stadium, located just off the Kirwan Heights exit of Interstate 79 in Pittsburgh's South Hills, would be the new home of the Riverhounds.
 The club played its home matches in the stadium through the 2012 season when its own, permanent soccer-specific stadium was completed.
 Another significant development just prior to the 2008 season was a partnership that was entered into by the Riverhounds and Everton of the Premier League.
 As part of the partnership the Riverhounds would implement Everton's youth development program into its own academies.
 Because of this partnership, the Riverhounds also changed its color scheme from its original red, black, and white palette to predominantly blue with white and black accents, reflecting the colors of Everton.